 - Reshaping or smoothing the bone beneath the gums

 - Removing excess bone

 - Performing bone grafting procedures in areas where bone is too sparse

 - Removal of excess gum tissue

 - Extraction of teeth to prepare for denture placement

 Pre-Prosthetic Surgery at Siouxland Oral & Maxillofacial Surgery

-Our skilled oral surgeons, Denis Miller, DDS, and Louis George, DMD, are both trained and experienced in altering the shape of the facial and oral structures.
+Our skilled oral surgeons, Denis Miller, DDS, Louis George, DMD, and Jason Leet, DDS, are trained and experienced in altering the shape of the facial and oral structures.
 Your oral surgeon will perform an examination to determine whether or not surgery can help you achieve a more comfortable, secure denture fit.
 For more information about pre-prosthetic surgery or the other tooth replacement options we offer, contact one of our offices in Sioux Falls, SD, Mitchell, SD, Yankton, SD, or Brookings, SD, today.